[Ref. & Thanks: Pharmahelp Group of Google Plus]

 b.
 More complex procedure using the "Random Coefficients" approach.

-New FDA Interim Guidance for Human Drug Compounding Outsourcing Facilities
+Guidance for Human Drug Compounding Outsourcing Facilities

 In the USA, the compounding of medicinal products was not regulated very well.
 The compounding of medicinal products can be outsourced to specific compounders (Compounding Pharmacies) bypassing the authority and GMP regulations.
 Also quantitative limitations don't play any role so that those compounders could produce at industrial scale and thus also win a substantial share of the medicinal products market.